1903–04 FA Cup: Calendar

-The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, an intermediate round, three proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had two preliminary rounds, five qualifying rounds, an intermediate round, three proper rounds, and the semi-finals and final.

+Qualifying rounds

+This season's competition was notable for the addition of an extra preliminary round to the qualifying stages for the first time.
+14 clubs from the south-east of England and 10 clubs from the north-east were required to enter the competition at this stage due to the large number of teams from those areas now seeking to participate in the tournament.
+The most successful club from this stage was Essex side Leytonstone who progressed to the third qualifying round where they were defeated by Clapton.

+The 10 clubs to progress through to the Intermediate Round from the fifth qualifying round were Burton United, Gainsborough Trinity and Burslem Port Vale from the Football League Second Division and non-league sides Stockton, Darwen, Shrewsbury Town, Fulham, Brentford, West Ham United and Plymouth Argyle.
+Fulham and Plymouth Argyle were qualifying for the main competition for the first time, while Shrewsbury Town had only previously featured at this stage in 1887-88 (the season before qualifying rounds were introduced).

-Intermediate round
+Intermediate Round

-The Intermediate Round featured ten games, played between the ten winners of the fifth qualifying round, and ten teams given byes.
-Manchester United, Bristol City, Preston North End, Woolwich Arsenal, Barnsley and Grimsby Town from the Second Division were entered automatically into this round, as were non-league Reading, Bristol Rovers and New Brompton.
+The Intermediate Round featured 10 ties played between the winners from the fifth qualifying round and 10 teams given byes.
+Small Heath from the Football League First Division and Manchester United, Bristol City, Preston North End, Woolwich Arsenal, Barnsley and Grimsby Town from the Second Division were entered automatically into this round, as were Reading, Bristol Rovers and New Brompton from the Southern League.

-The other Second Division sides had to gain entry to this round through the earlier qualifying rounds.
-Burton United and Bradford City were entered at the first qualifying round stage, with Bradford going out in the fourth qualifying round.
-Glossop were entered at the second qualifying round, but a walkover was awarded to their opponents, Heywood.
-The others, Blackpool, Burnley, Burslem Port Vale, Chesterfield, Gainsborough Trinity, Leicester Fosse, Lincoln City and Stockport County were entered at the third qualifying round stage, with only Gainsborough and Burslem Port Vale reaching the intermediate round from these.
+The other Second Division sides had to gain entry to this round through qualifying rounds.
+Burton United and Bradford City were entered in the first qualifying round, while Glossop was entered in the second qualifying round but withdrew from the competition.
+Blackpool, Burnley, Burslem Port Vale, Chesterfield, Gainsborough Trinity, Leicester Fosse, Lincoln City and Stockport County were all entered in the third qualifying round.

-The ten matches were played on 12 December 1903.
-Four matches went to replays, with two of these going to a second replay and one of these, the Manchester United – Small Heath game, then went to a third replay.
+The 10 matches were played on 12 December 1903.
+Four ties went to replays, with two going to a second replay and one, between Manchester United and Small Heath, to a third replay.

-First round proper
+First Round Proper

-The first round proper contained sixteen ties between 32 teams.
+The First Round Proper featured 16 ties between 32 teams.
 17 of the 18 First Division sides were given a bye to this round, as were Bolton Wanderers from the Second Division, and non-league Southampton, Portsmouth, Millwall Athletic and Tottenham Hotspur.
-They joined the ten teams who won in the intermediate round.
+They joined the ten teams who won in the Intermediate Round.

-The matches were played on Saturday, 6 February 1904.
-Four matches were drawn, with the replays taking place in the following midweek fixture.
+The matches were played on 6 February 1904.
+Four matches were drawn, with the replays taking place in the following midweek.